Kim Noll, M.S., Ed.S., LEP, ABSNP

 - California Association of School Psychologists (CASP)

-- Santa Clara County Association of School Psychologists (SCCASP), where she served on the board for several years and was awarded the SCCASP Achievement Award in 2006
+- Santa Clara County Association of School Psychologists (SCCASP), where she was awarded the SCCASP Meritorious Service Award in 2006 and continues to serve on the board.

 - The International Dyslexia Association

-When not working with clients, Kim enjoys being a lifelong learner.
-She attends regular training in research-based assessment and intervention practices in order to integrate more advanced neuropsychological principals into her assessments.
-She also attends Italian language classes, which she feels help her better relate to students learning English for the first time.
+When not working with clients, Kim enjoys being a lifelong learner and activist.
+She attends regular training in research-based assessment and intervention practices in order to integrate more advanced neuropsychological principals into her assessments and recommended interventions.
+She also volunteers regularly to help advance social justice causes, equality for all, climate protections, and voter rights.

 Additionally, she enjoys travel, learning about other cultures, reading, and cheering for the Huskers.
 Go Big Red!